 Student Affairs programs which are described below seek to: (1) promote academic/educational development and success; (2) encourage community engagement and active participation in student life activities and physical activities; (3) provide focused educational and enrichment programs for special groups of students; (4) support personal growth and development; and (5) provide amenities and services for the general well-being of the University community at large.
 In addition, the division upholds the general regulations of the University as listed in the Student Handbook.

 Academic and Career Advisement

-Academic and Career Advisement is located in Wintergreen.
+Academic and Career Advisement is located in the Wintergreen Building.
 Academic advising provides assistance and counsel with the selection of courses for all first-year students, and for matriculated students who have not declared a major or who have earned less than 60 academic credits.
 Students who have declared a major are advised by members of the faculty from their major field of study.